Mihirbhadauria/Automatic-Vet-bill-tracker/README.md

 * Posts all expense records directly into a dedicated Google Sheet for transparent, ongoing tracking.

-* Instantly notifies your aunt whenever a new bill is recorded, ensuring she’s always up-to-date on Scotch’s vet expenses.
+* Instantly notifies my aunt whenever a new bill is recorded, ensuring she’s always up-to-date on Scotch’s vet expenses.

 ## Demo